 - Habitat: Semi-desert

-Day 4: Barranco Camp via Karanga Camp to Barafu Camp
+Day 4: Barafu Camp via Karanga Camp

 After breakfast, you will leave Barranco and continue on a steep ridge passing the Barranco Wall, to the Karanga Valley last water point before arrive at campsite.
 Then you will stay for few minutes at Karanga camp for acclimatization and enjoying your hot lunch before leave Karanga and hit the junction which connects with the Mweka Trail.
 You will continue up to the Barafu Hut.